-The Trustees have determined their investment strategy after considering the Scheme's liability profile and requirements of the Statutory Funding Objective, their own appetite for risk, the views of the Sponsoring Employer on investment strategy, the Sponsoring Employer's appetite for risk, and the strength of the Sponsoring Employer's covenant.
+The Trustees have determined their investment strategy after considering the Section's liability profile and requirements of the Statutory Funding Objective, their own appetite for risk, the views of the Sponsoring Employer on investment strategy, the Sponsoring Employer's appetite for risk, and the strength of the Sponsoring Employer's covenant.
 The Trustees have also received written advice from their Investment Adviser.

-The basis of the Trustees' strategy is to divide the Scheme's assets between a "growth" portfolio, comprising assets such as equities, and a "stabilising" portfolio, comprising assets such as bonds.
-The basis of the split between these two portfolios is that growth assets are to generate returns and stabilising assets are held to mitigate interest rate and inflation risk.
-The growth-stabilising allocation is also set with regard to the overall required return objective of the Scheme's assets, which is determined by the funding objective and current funding level.
+The basis of the Trustees' strategy is to divide the Section's assets between a "growth" portfolio, comprising of equities, and a "stabilising" portfolio, comprising assets such as bonds.
+The basis of the split between these two portfolios is that growth assets are to generate returns and stabilising assets are held primarily to mitigate interest rate and inflation risk.
+The stabilising assets aim to hedge a significant amount of the movement in the Section's liabilities.
+The growth-stabilising allocation is also set with regard to the overall required return objective of the Section's assets, which is determined by the funding objective and current funding level, as well as the covenant strength of the Sponsor.